 On Monday, the Green Party, one of several parties in Ireland's coalition government, called for new elections.

 Green leader John Gormley wants the elections to be held at the end of January.

-Cowen confirmed that he would seek the dissolution of the Dail (parliament) when legislative actions have been taken: passage of the 2011 budget; publication of a four-year fiscal plan; and confirmation of the bailout loans.
+Cowen confirmed later Monday that he would seek the dissolution of the Dail, Ireland's parliament, but only after legislators have passed the 2011 budget and published a four-year fiscal plan, and the bailout loans have been confirmed.

 "This past week has been a traumatic one for the Irish electorate.
 People feel misled and betrayed," Gormley said in a written statement.
 The party has said that its involvement in the government would go on "as long as it was for the benefit of the Irish people," but added, "We have now reached a point where the Irish people need political certainty to take them beyond the coming two months."

 "So we believe it is time to fix a date for a general election in the second half of January 2011," he said.

 The international bailout comes with required spending cuts that Irish politicians are saying will be a shock for voters.

 Cowen requested substantial "financial assistance" from the EU and the IMF on Sunday evening, and pledged spending cuts and tax increases.

 The request came less than a week after the prime minister said Ireland had "made no application for external support" for its debt-ridden banks, which Dublin has spent billions trying to buttress.